oslabs-beta/Kubernautical/README.md

 ## Features
 ### 2D Cluster view
-Kubernautical has a 2D cluster view where you can see your everything related to your cluster
+Kubernautical has a 2D cluster view where you can see everything related to your cluster

 //Add Gif Here
 ### Metrics and Logs Visualization